 As a final analysis of signal characterization procedures, we present the SSC method developed by Hirsch \cite{Book_Hirsch92,Hirsch92}.
-In this method, we obtain a series of segments bounded by the extrema of a signal as shown in \fig{fig:func_aux_param} (d) (in the figure, the extrema are represented by circles).
+In this method, we obtain a series of segments bounded by the signal's extrema, as shown in \fig{fig:func_aux_param} (d) (circles represent the extrema).
 Then, we extract the amplitudes $A_m$ and the time intervals $T_m$ of the $m$-th segment and calculate the following set of mean values or SSC parameters

-where $N_{\!M}$ is the total number of segments of the function.\\ We can analyze this method similar that the rest of the characterization procedures presented in \fig{fig:func_aux_param}.
-Accordingly, we could consider the set of segments $g[m] = (A_m, T_m)$ as an auxiliary function; where the parameters \numeq{eq:SSC_Hirsch} are related with the first and central second moment of the amplitude and time segments.
-On the other hand, we could try to rebuild the original signal by the interpolation of the extrema using, for example, linear, polynomial, or sinusoidal functions.
+where $N_{\!M}$ is the total number of segments of the function.\\ We can analyze this method similar to the other characterization procedures presented in \fig{fig:func_aux_param}.
+Accordingly, we could consider the set of segments $g[m] = (A_m, T_m)$ as an auxiliary function, with parameters related to the first and central second moments of the amplitude and time segments.
+On the other hand, we could rebuild the original signal by interpolating of the extrema, for example, using linear, polynomial, or sinusoidal functions.
 Thus, such a set of extrema contains relevant information about $f(t_n)$.
-Moreover, the variation of the amplitude and time segments is associated with the amplitude and frequency modulation of a signal, respectively; then, we can see that the SSC parameters characterize such modulation behaviors.\\
+Moreover, variations in amplitude and time segments are associated with amplitude and frequency modulation, respectively.
+Consequently, the SSC parameters characterize these modulation behaviors.\\